TuplexLanguage/tuplex/docs/index.md

 - Safe initialization of complex arrays (arrays-of-arrays and arrays-of-tuples)
 - Complete the foundation library tie-up of the Collection, Sequence, etc interfaces with the Array and String types

-These are interdepenent under the hood and will hopefully be done quite soon.
+These are interdepenent under the hood and are currently in progress.

 ### About Easiness